VarshaKumaraguru/PROJECTS/README.md

 Booktown:

-Built a GUI application for buying and selling books.
-Used Tkinter and Python for developing the interface and SQL to collect information from the users.
+BookTown is a platform where book enthusiasts can buy and lend books—whether standard or collectible editions—explore upcoming book events, and write reviews for books they've read.

+Tech Stack Used:
+Frontend: React.js for dynamic UI, Node.js for server-side rendering
+Backend: Flask for smooth and scalable server
+Database: PostgreSQL to manage book data, user profiles, events and reviews

 EmoGroove

-Built a website which recommends songs by identifying the emotion of the user from the textual prompt Used HTML, CSS, JS for the frontend
+EmoGroove is a website which recommends songs by identifying the emotion of the user from the textual prompt

+Tech Stack used:
+HTML, CSS, JS for the frontend
-Used PostgresSQL for storing user information
+PostgresSQL for storing user information
-Used Flask for backend
+Flask for backend